-50+ Social Sharing Sites That Boost SEO & Drive Traffic
+130 Social Sharing Sites That Boost SEO & Drive Traffic

 23. Quora

-Not only a great research tool for Q&A content brainstorming, Quora is a question-and-answer based site filled with a wide range of topics to discuss and follow.
+Not only a great research tool for Q&A content brainstorming, but Quora is a question-and-answer based site filled with a wide range of topics to discuss and follow.

+A Facebook Group is a closed or open community within Facebook where users can post content ranging from links to events and questions.

+As of 2019, 1.4 billion people used Facebook Groups, and there were over 10 million groups on Facebook.

-Plus, 29 More for Good Measure
+69 More for Good Measure

-To round out our list, here are 29 more social bookmarking sites for you to leverage in your SEO strategy.
+Here are 69 more social bookmarking sites for you to leverage in your SEO strategy.

 A few of these you’ll be familiar with because they’re already insanely popular, but there’s also plenty of lesser-known sites on the list.